Opentrons/opentrons/api/docs/v2/new_modules.rst

 Read the Target Temperature
 ===========================

-You can read the current target temperature of the Temperature Module using the :py:attr:`.TemperatureModuleContext.target` property:
+You can read the current target temperature of the Temperature Module using the :py:obj:`.TemperatureModuleContext.target` property:

 .. code-block:: python